vyperfun/vyper.fun/1/keccak256-and-typecasting.md

 We want our `_generateRandomDna` function to return a (semi) random `uint256`.
 How can we accomplish this?

 Ethereum has the [hash function](https://en.wikipedia.org/wiki/Hash_function) `keccak256` built in, which is a version of SHA3.
-A hash function basically maps an input into a random 256-bit hexidecimal number.
+A hash function basically maps an input into a random 256-bit hexadecimal number.
 A slight change in the input will cause a large change in the hash.

 It's useful for many purposes in Ethereum, but for right now we're just going to use it for pseudo-random number generation.